hankmorgan/UnderworldGodot/README.md

 AD strafe left and right
 QE turn left and right
 T to toggle freemouse
+RF fly up and down when a magic fly/levitate spell is active

 ### Modes
 F1-F6 Change interaction modes